Laburnum: Hybrids

 There is also a graft-chimaera, + Laburnocytisus 'Adamii' Lavallée.

 Uses

 Woodworking

 Laburnum has historically been used for cabinetmaking and inlay, as well as for musical instruments.
-In addition to such wind instruments as recorders and flutes, it was a popular wood for Great Highland Bagpipes before taste turned to imported dense tropical hardwoods such as Brya ebenus (cocus wood), ebony, and Dalbergia melanoxylon (African monkeywood).
+In addition to such wind instruments, it was a popular wood for Great Highland Bagpipes before taste turned to imported dense tropical hardwoods such as Brya ebenus (cocus wood), ebony, and Dalbergia melanoxylon (African monkeywood).
 The heart-wood of a laburnum may be used as a substitute for ebony or rosewood.
 It is very hard and a dark chocolate brown, with a butter-yellow sapwood.